Hipólito Yrigoyen

 Known as "the father of the poor", Yrigoyen presided over a rise in the standard of living of Argentina's working class together with the passage of a number of progressive social reforms, including improvements in factory conditions, regulation of working hours, compulsory pensions, and the introduction of a universally accessible public education system.

-Yrigoyen was the first nationalist president, convinced that the country had to manage its own currency and, above all, it should have control of its transportation and its energy and oil exploitation networks.
+Yrigoyen was the first nationalist president, convinced that the country had to manage its own currency and, above all, should have control of its transportation, energy and oil exploitation networks.